MLP

 Well the answer is obvious: the deal isn't done and the cash has not been invested.
 It's not surprising that players haven't been paid, but that doesn't mean the players aren't getting impatient.

-We're 18 days into 2024, which means 18 days of pay is owed to players, which means MLP is theoretically in default on all of their player contracts at this point.
+We're 18 days into 2024, which means 18 days of pay is owed to players.
+This means MLP is theoretically in default on all of their player contracts at this point.

 Some Major League Pickleball owners have wisely pointed out that PPA players aren't required to participate in all MLP events.
 This devalues the product.